marciprete/keycloak-resource-autoconf/README.md

-# Keycloak Rescource Autoconfigurator for Spring Boot 2
+# Keycloak Resource Autoconfigurator for Spring Boot 2

 [Keycloak](https://www.keycloak.org) is an Open Source Identity and Access Management solution for modern Applications and Services.